Getting started with Uptrace and OpenTelemetry

 TIP

-Dockeropen in new window example can get you started in no time with a single command.
+Dockeropen in new window example can get you started with Uptrace in no time.
 If you are using Kubernetes, you can also try Uptrace Helm chartopen in new window.

 ClickHouse

-Uptrace requires ClickHouse database to store telemetry data such as traces, logs, and metrics.
-ClickHouse is an open-source columnar database management system designed for handling large volumes of data and executing complex analytical queries with low latency.
+Uptrace requires a ClickHouse database to store telemetry data such as traces, logs, and metrics.
+ClickHouse is an open source columnar database management system designed to handle large amounts of data and execute complex analytical queries with low latency.

 After installingopen in new window ClickHouse, you can create uptrace database like this: